wilsonliaows/docs/connectors/on-prem-files/new-lines-trigger.md

     </tr>
     <tr>
       <td>Batch size</td>
       <td>Determine the number of lines to process in each job.
-The default value is 100 and maximum is 2000.
+The default value is 100 and maximum is 2000.<br>
+      Select a batch size based on the limit of your destination application.
       </td>
     </tr>
   </tbody>